-The Old Testament Lesson for this Sunday is from the Book of Proverbs as penned by King Solomon.
-The text is Proverbs 25:2-10 and, as verse one indicates, is part of a larger collection of Proverbs (25-29) assembled by King Hezekiah’s men.
+The Old Testament lesson for this Sunday is from the book of Proverbs as penned by King Solomon.
+The text is Proverbs 25:2-10 and, as verse 1 indicates, is part of a larger collection of Proverbs (25-29) assembled by King Hezekiah’s men.
 This is an assortment of sayings intended to be used to instruct kings and/or their courts.
-Andrew Steinmann points out how these contain, “modern applications to those in government and the Church” (p.
-510).
+Andrew Steinmann points out how these contain, “modern applications to those in government and the Church” (page 510).

-There is a large use of comparison proverbs in the grouping—13 in this section alone.
-And, as we read and study the New Testament, we see these proverbs have had a large influence on the writings of the Evangelists, as well as Paul.
+There is a large use of comparison proverbs in the grouping, 13 in this section alone.
+And, as we read and study the New Testament, we see these proverbs have had a large influence on the writings of the Evangelists, including Paul.
 The “humble” attitude spoken of in verses 6-7 are repeated by Jesus in Luke 14:8-11.
 The “reconciliation” advice in verses 8-10 is mirrored in Matthew 5:25-26.

-All of this is interesting and useful in preparing a sermon, however, there are no explicit words of Gospel in this text.
+All of this is interesting and useful in preparing a sermon.
+However, there are no explicit words of Gospel in this text.
 How does one preach without shoe-horning the Gospel into the message, perhaps in an inappropriate or confusing manner?
 The important detail to remember is to whom these words are being delivered.
-There are certain assumptions in these proverbs—the most important being they are addressed to the faithful, covenantal people of God.
-Their relationship with the LORD is already a reality via God’s grace and mercy—not by their works of obedience.
+There are certain assumptions in these proverbs; the most important being they are addressed to the faithful, covenantal people of God.
+Their relationship with the LORD is already a reality via God’s grace and mercy, not by their works of obedience.
 We see this as the case also in Deuteronomy where Moses describes, rather than prescribes, how a child of God lives.
-Their identity is as people of the Covenant and because of this reality they live and walk in that identity.
-So, the Book of Proverbs are given not to unbelievers, but rather to those who have already been brought into the Kingdom.
+Their identity is as people of the Covenant.
+Because of this reality they live and walk in that identity.
+So, the book of Proverbs is given not to unbelievers, but rather to those who have already been brought into the Kingdom.
 These proverbs describe what a member of the Kingdom does.
-The same understanding is assumed in the Letter of James in the New Testament.
+The same understanding is assumed in the letter of James in the New Testament.

-In preaching, it may be wise to first define who is being addressed—who they are and what they are—the redeemed children of God.
+In preaching, it may be wise to first define who is being addressed (who they are and what they are) the redeemed children of God.
 For them, as for us, identity means everything.
-They are the covenantal people of God; we are the baptized children of God.
+They were the covenantal people of God, and we are the baptized children of God.

-Thanks are due to Andrew Steinmann for his Proverbs Commentary in the Concordia Commentary Series; a great help in working through this interesting writing.
+Thanks are due to Andrew Steinmann for his Proverbs Commentary in the Concordia Commentary Series.
+It is a great help in working through this interesting writing.

 25:2 הַסְתֵּר;; (has-Ter) root: סתר (saw-thar) Hiphil, infinitive construct: “to hide; to conceal”